trebisky/stm32f103/README.md

 from AliExpress for $2.00.
 The are now selling for less than that, and with free shipping.
 These are also known as the "blue pill" and are discussed in the STM32duino forums.

+See also the link above to the STM32F411 based "black pill" that I am now starting to work with in a similar fashion.

 For lots of notes and information, see my website: